miakepia/portfolio/pages/taxonomy.md

 <div class="right">
    <h2>What we did</h2>

   We realised early on that to fix navigation, we needed to fix the foundations of how GOV.UK fit together.
+We needed a robust and scaleable information architecture.

   <h3>We tackled the taxonomy</h3>